Four Great Post-Workout Drinks

 - Before you prepare this smoothie, extract the egg whites and microwave them (as in the previous recipe).

 - Add the two cups of milk to a large bowl.

 - Add the cottage cheese, sliced bananas, oats, and egg whites, and mix well.

-- Now, pour all ingredients into your blender and process until you get a smooth, homogeneous beverage.
+- Now, pour all ingredients into your blender and process until you get a smooth beverage.

 3. Cherry juiceOne of the side effects of excessive physical activity is inflammation.
-This is partly due to the effort placed on your joints, where various bones in your body meet.
+This is partly due to the effort placed on your joints, where several bones in your body meet.